Pelicans beat Clippers 113-100 to clinch playoff berth - Philly

 Their scoring binge continued into the third, and when it was over - a 33-6 spurt over both halves - they led 79-53.
 Davis had nine points, Mirotic eight and E'Twaun Moore seven.

-"Anthony has taken this team and put it on his back," Pelicans coach Alvin Gentry said.
-"If we could have had a better record his name would definitely be in the MVP conversation."

-Davis stirred the crowd with an off the glass pass from Rajon Rondo that resulted in a one-handed alley-oop dunk in the run.
+Davis stirred the crowd with an off the glass, one-handed alley-oop dunk in the run.

-"That was exciting," teammate Jrue Holiday said.
-"I'd rather him do that in the playoffs than now."

 Thornwell got a roar for a jam over DeAndre Liggins in the game's final minutes.